Welcome to our Taylormade M5 irons review.

-This is a Taylormade M5 irons review.
-In my opinion, they are some of the best hitting irons I’ve ever reviewed or put my hands on…Period.
+They are one of the best-hitting irons I’ve ever reviewed or put my hands on…Period. (at the time)

 What Surprised Me:

 - Distance: Long clubs.
-I spent my first round with these flying or bouncing off the back of greens.
+I spent my first round with these flying or bouncing my ball off the back of greens.
 (More on this below)

 On The Range: 3 Sessions

-On The Course: 3 Rounds with a short range session to warm up
+On The Course: 3 Rounds and a short range session to warm up

-My method of testing: I switched things up with the M5’s because I had a full set for testing for the first time.
-I couldn’t figure out an easy way to bring two full irons sets to the range or the golf course, so I didn’t try.
+My Method of testing: I switched things up with the M5’s because I had a full set for testing for the first time.
+I couldn’t figure out an easy way to bring two full iron sets to the range or course, so I didn’t try.

 - On the range I just used a laser to get the distance to flags and terrain features to get yardages so I could get a good comparison.